nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 > Currently, integration with Vue Router is **experimental**.
 If you want to use a non-experimental approach, you can try [manual routing](/en/docs/routing/manual-routing).

-With the router, you can choose between component-based routing and page-based routing.
+With the router, you can choose between [component-based routing](https://router.vuejs.org/guide/essentials/named-views.html) and page-based routing.
+In a mobile app, you are more likely to implement page-based routing.

-With page-based routing, you can

-With component-based routing, you can specify the `<router-view />` component in your template.
-With it, the different routes are placed in the view and when navigation, the views are swapped.

 ## Install and require the plugin